Col. Littleton

-Colonel Littleton (born December 15, 1943) is an American fashion designer and business proprietor, best known for his Col. Littleton brand of leather goods, apparel and specialty products − most handmade in his Lynnville, TN workshop by local craftsmen.
+Garry Allen Littleton (born December 15, 1943), known as Colonel Littleton, is an American fashion designer and business proprietor, best known for his Col. Littleton brand of leather goods, apparel and specialty products − most handmade in his Lynnville, TN workshop by local craftsmen.
 Col. Littleton, The Great American Leather Company, was established in 1987.

-Early life and career
+Early life

 Colonel Littleton was born Garry Allen Littleton in Camden, Tennessee to Avery (née Allen) and Lester Coleman Littleton, a millwright and carpenter.
 Following the loss of his mother, his father married Martha Beech and the family relocated to Oak Ridge, Tennessee and later to Nashville where Colonel spent his formative years.

 Colonel graduated from Bellevue High School in Nashville, TN, attended David Lipscomb University and later served in the US Coast Guard.

+Career

-He married Norma Ann (Susie) Hobbs in 1975.
-He worked at Tom James Co., where he sold custom men's clothing and as National Sales Director at The Benson Company (later known as Benson Records), a music publishing company in Nashville, TN.
+Littleton worked at Tom James Co., where he sold custom men's clothing and as National Sales Director at The Benson Company (later known as Benson Records), a music publishing company in Nashville, TN.
 Later, he worked for New York-based companies like Ghurka and Trafalgar, selling clothing and accessories to men's specialty stores.